Caio-Rezende/faceDetection/README.md

     - currently saving a list of matches with name and their thumbnails

-[] make the unknowns presentation interactive, so you can name them on the go
+[x] make the unknowns presentation interactive, so you can name them on the go

+[x] allow for models train without losing already saved ones